lolcat-max/OS/README.md

 sudo dd if=/home/user/Desktop/Text_OS-main/main.iso of=/dev/sdX (replace X with your sata drive, the OS is programmed to select port 0 for all operations)

+TODO: setup USB keyboard interrupt override to continue with kernel init. (else use older versions)